 Catch up with parts 1 and 2 of this 3-part series here:

-[Please note, when I mention executive resumes and resume writing here, take that to also include LinkedIn profile creation and writing, biographies, and really any job search and personal marketing content writing.]
+[Please note, when I mention executive resumes and resume writing here, take that to also include any job search content writing (LinkedIn profile, biography, cover letters, etc.]

 You’ve done some background work, as outlined in Parts 1 and 2 of this series.
 Now it’s time to contact the executive resume writers you’ve pre-qualified as a possible good fit for you.

-A word of advice going in – please don’t take advantage of the resume writers you contact by expecting a free resume critique on how to re-work your existing resume yourself, or expecting to “pick their brain” about your job search, when you have no intention of retaining their services.
+A word of advice going in: Please don’t take advantage of the resume writers you contact by expecting a free resume critique on how to re-work your existing resume yourself.
+And don’t expect to “pick their brain” about your job search, when you have no intention of retaining their services.

 It just isn’t fair.